variousauthors/mandala/db/content/watercloset.md

 #devil brats amend
 You look around before giving the mouse a little nudge.
-Monitors come to life, and the dimly lit room is awash with color.
+Monitors come to life, and the dimly lit room is awash with colour.
-It seems your host is host to an architect also, or maybe she is in the realestate business: the monitors feature floor plans to a variety of houses.
+It seems your host is host to an architect also, or maybe she is in the real-estate business: the monitors feature floor plans to a variety of houses.
 There is a [[sliding door|devil brats behold double]] on the right as you walk into the room, but you can also step back into the [[hallway|devil]].